 Maintaining eye contact and embodying open, relaxed energy are keys to listening mindfully.

 Throughout the day, you may be very distracted and busy.
+And your body language remains closed.
 Changing your energy to engage while listening feels like a welcoming gesture for the person in your home needing to share with you.

 Enjoy the shift from doing to being as you turn on your listening skills at home.

 Listening matters because you can discover how everyone has something unique to offer.

 Do you know that feeling of dread when you think of seeing that irritating neighbor at your next block party?